Perkedel/CVR_Stuffings/DiceGlow/Assets/Voy/Shader/VivikaShader/README.md

 	- UV Based Delay
 		- Three Modes
 			- Off (None at all)
-			- UV Vertial (From the Top of the UV Map to the Bottom)
+			- UV Vertical (From the Top of the UV Map to the Bottom)
 			- Distance (Distance out from a Position)
 		- This uses UV Map 3 on your Model
-- UV Based Vertex Discarding
+- Vertex UV Tile Discard
 	- Discards Verticies within Certain UV Coordinates
 	- This uses UV Map 2 on your Model
-	- Two Types
-		- Vertex UV Tile Discard
 	- This Treats UV Coordinates like Tiles (U 1.0 to 2.0, V 1.0 to 2.0 is considered Tile 1, 1)
-		- Vertex UV Range Discard
-			- This will Discard Verticies within a Specified UV Range.
-			- This uses a Vector 4
-				- X and Y are the Starting UVs (Example: 1.0, 1.0)
-				- Z and W are the Ending UVs (Example: 2.0, 2.0)
 - Video Player Decal
 	- Supports both ChilloutVR & VRChat in Select Worlds
 		- in VRChat, Worlds with Newer Versions of ProTV